 Roles & Permissions

 Control what team members can do in your organization with role-based access control.
+Roles and members are managed in the LinkForty dashboard.

 Overview